GRADUATE PROGRAMS IN DETAIL

 Certification Examination (“M.Phil.
 Paper”)

 Students are required to complete one written examination or extended research paper on a special author or field under the supervision of an adviser of their choice, who determines the appropriate format.
-The topic of the examination or paper may, but need not, be related to the proposed field of the student's dissertation.
-The M.Phil. paper will be double-marked by the adviser and another faculty member.
+The topic of the examination or paper may, but need not, be related to the proposed field of the student’s dissertation.
+The student is expected to work closely with the adviser, having regular meetings on the model of a directed reading.
+The M.Phil.
+Paper will be double-marked by the adviser and another faculty member.
+The requirements of the Certification Examination ought to be completed by the end of the student’s sixth, but no later than the start of their seventh semester.

 Dissertation proposal defense